 Potential budget cuts have resulted in a continued struggle to produce content as normal.
 During times of economic hardship, it’s a priority to produce content in cost-efficient ways.
 Influencers, as well as other members of a brand community, are well-versed in creating high-quality and high-performing content.

 Consumers find that content from real consumers impacts their decisions more than more expensive alternatives.
-A report found that 90% of consumers say authenticity is important when deciding which brands they like and support.
+A report from Nosto found that 90% of consumers say authenticity is important when deciding which brands they like and support.
 Furthermore, 79% of people say UGC highly impacts their purchasing decisions while only 13% said brand produced content is impactful.

 Not only does community produced content resonate more with consumers, but for the cost of one in-house photoshoot, brands can generate hundreds of pieces of diverse content by leveraging their community.
 Plus, with proper content rights, you can even repurpose influencer content across all of your marketing channels, including your own branded social channels, paid ads (including influencer allowlisting), email, website, out-of-home activations — you name it.
 By doing so, you're able to stretch the impact of the content you already own, lower customer acquisition costs (CAC), and boost your return on ad spend (ROAS).